Care Home Fees Who Pays?

 There are three distinct categories of long-term care patients, as follows:

 - Those who are mainly suffering from the ravages of time, but who also have a nursing need for a medical condition.
 In these circumstances, because the NHS is still responsible for “cradle-to-grave” medical care, the patient is eligible for what is known as NHS-funded Nursing Care.
-This is a fixed contribution determined by the Government from time to time – £155.05 per week (2017/18) – for nursing care fees.
+This is a fixed contribution determined by the Government from time to time – £187.60 per week (2021/22) in England – for nursing care fees.
 The NHS is not responsible, however, for care and accommodation for these patients so the individual and/or the Local Authority remain responsible for that.

 - Those for whom the need for care is overwhelmingly as a result of a medical condition.
 In these cases, the NHS is responsible for all three elements, nursing care fees, care fees and accommodation costs, with no contribution from the patient themselves or the Local Authority.
 This is known as NHS Continuing Healthcare.